raginimangla/to-do-service-public/docs/api/task.md

 To have a task in the service, the user must be added to the service first.

+Adding a new line to test how markdown works in docs-as-code approach.

 ## Resource properties

 Sample `task` resource